Let’s lay it on the line, shall we? We believe that anyone digging in their heels to protect past property mentalities is in for a surprise.

-Post this cycle (2008 to 2016, but most likely 2017), we believe the Australian real estate market is likely to slow down, possibly significantly; and in certain locations; and for certain property types – values, sales and even rents could fall, possibly substantially.
+Post this cycle, we believe the Australian real estate market is likely to slow down, possibly significantly; and in certain locations; and for certain property types – values, sales and even rents could fall, possibly substantially.

-We think these sluggish conditions could last for several years, maybe, longer.
+We think this ‘reset’ could last for several years, maybe longer.

-For the next year or two we think it will be ‘business as usual’.
+But for the next year or so, we think it will be ‘business as usual’.

 More people are sharing accommodation and a key to getting a better rental yield is to hold property that facilitates sharing and/or attracts a higher paying tenant.